kriswiner/VL53L5CX/README.md

 ![VL53L5CX_Camera](https://user-images.githubusercontent.com/6698410/136470679-1ef91c97-2cd8-4039-8b47-16ca124c3251.jpg)

 The forefinger and hand are close and white, ceiling far and black but not much other information is apparent.
 More work will be required to plot range data in a more intuitive manner.
 Maybe using a logarithmic scale...

+**DualExample** shows how to use two (or more) VL53L5CX (with default I2C address of 0x29) on the same I2C bus.
+The sketch uses the LPN pin to disable the I2C bus on one of the VL53L5CX (at 0x29) while the I2C address of the other is changed to 0x27.
+After the change, both LPN pins are set to HIGH (or the pinMode can be changed to INPUT since there is a 47K pullop on the breakout board).
+The sensors Dev and Range classes are separately instantiated and data is read upon interrupt for each sensor seperately.
+The treatment is simple and a bit clunky, but effective.
+This procedure can be repeated for an arbitrary number (well, up to about 100) of VL53L5CX on the same I2C bus.